fatmahussein821/icebreaker-generator/README.md

-# Project Managers UAE – Icebreaker Generator
+#  Icebreaker Generator

-An **n8n lead-research and personalization pipeline** designed to discover project managers in the United Arab Emirates, enrich company information, and generate formal, automation-focused email icebreakers with AI.
+An **n8n lead-research and personalization pipeline** designed to discover prospects in any selected location, enrich company information, and generate formal, automation-focused email icebreakers with AI.

 ## What it does

 - Runs on a scheduled basis and launches an Apify lead-scraping actor.
+- Discovers prospects based on the selected location and search criteria.
-- Filters leads that contain an email, phone number, and company domain.
+- Filters leads that contain an email address, phone number, and company domain.
 - Fetches company websites and extracts useful links.
 - Uses Gemini to select the most relevant company pages without unnecessary browsing.
-- Normalizes and limits selected links before fetching their content.
+- Normalizes and limits the selected links before fetching their content.
 - Generates a professional icebreaker connected to automation, operational efficiency, reporting, and workflow optimization.
 - Aggregates the enriched lead data for downstream storage in Google Sheets.